Teg64/rusty-snake/README.md

-# rusty-snake
+# Rusty Snake

-Snake, but in Rust + bevy
+Snake, but in Rust + bevy.